e271828e/Flight.jl/docs/notes/design/framework_spec.md

 t* = tₙ + hi·h                         # the holding endpoint of the final bracket
 ```

-**The θ = 0 validation.** On trigger the *first* act is a probe at the left end:
+**The θ = 0 validation.** On trigger the *first* act is a trial evaluation at the left end:
 write xₙ into the state [buffer](#g-buffer), run one [interior sweep](#g-sweep),
 and evaluate the guard to get σ₀.
 Nothing new is kept, xₙ being already retained
 by the stepper for the [interpolant](#g-interpolant) (the cubic Hermite
 continuous extension over the last completed step).
-The probe runs before any
+The trial evaluation runs before any
 interpolant cost, because x̂(0) = xₙ identically and no interpolant is needed to
 place it.